hpe-dev-incubator/hpe-dev-portal/content/blog/here’s-to-2021-and-the-hpe-dev-community-take-a-bow-–-you-deserve-it.md

 **The HPE DEV Portal**

-One of the biggest undertakings was the refurbishment of the HPE DEV Portal early in the year.
+One of the biggest undertakings was the refurbishment of the HPE DEV portal early in the year.
 With more and more platform pages being added, including, SmartSim, Determined AI, HPE Alletra , and Data Services Cloud Console, as well as new learning opportunities, it was evident that the site needed to be revamped to facilitate navigation for portal users.

 The new portal now offers great ways to [engage](https://developer.hpe.com/community), new [Skill Up](https://developer.hpe.com/skillup) opportunities, and drop down menus to quickly find what you need.